-Students must take an online course in order to meet the graduation requirements.
+Students must complete take an online course in order to meet the graduation requirements.
 Students can take this course between grades 6-12 as long as the credit falls within the 24 required credits towards the graduation.
 This requirement can be met through an online course offered by the Clay Virtual Academy, an online Dual Enrollment offering, Florida Virtual School, or an approved district offering.
 A student who successfully completes the course either through a full-time or part-time virtual program satisfies this requirement.
 Courses may be core courses or considered electives.
 Completion of a course in which a student earns a nationally recognized industry certification in information technology that is identified on the Career and Professional Education Act (CAPE) Industry Certification Funding List pursuant to s.
 1008.44, F.S., or passage of the information technology certification examination without enrollment in or completion of the corresponding courses.
-The online course requirement may not apply to a student who has an IEP which indicates that an online course would be inappropriate OR to a student who is enrolled in a Florida high school and has less than 1 academic year remaining.
-Students in IB, AICE, the 18-credit ACCEL program or on special diploma do not have to meet this requirement.
+In addition, the passage of an online content assessment by which the student demonstrates skills and competency in locating information and appying technology for instructional puposes without enrollment of the corresponding course or courses.
+The online course requirement may not apply to a student who has an IEP which indicates that an online course would be inappropriate OR to a student who transfers into a Florida public high school who has less than a year left in high school. is enrolled in a Florida high school and has less than 1 academic year remaining.
+Students in IB, AICE, the 18-credit ACCEL program or on special-diploma do not have to meet this requirement.
 Students can satisfy this requirement by taking a course during school hours or after school hours.
 Other criteria involving this graduation requirement are:

-- The student must successfully complete and pass the course; - The course can be 1⁄2 credit or 1 full credit; - For the online waiver, please consult with your child's Administration or guidance department.
+- The student must successfully complete and pass the course; - The course can be $\frac{1}{2}$ credit or 1 full credit; - For the online waiver, please consult with your child's Administration or guidance department.